JOURNAL OF GENTRY GENEALOGY

 - Born about 1717 in Hanover County, Virginia, in the vicinity of Stone Horse Creek.

-- Married about 1743, Louisa County, to Mary Brooks, daughter of Richard and
+- Married about 1743, Louisa County, Virginia, to Mary Brooks, daughter of Richard and Elizabeth Brooks.

-[Note.
+[Samuel-II's son Nicholas is clearly identified as the husband of Mary Brooks in the deed of gift from his father-in-law.
+He was distinguished in Louisa County land records by the appellation "the younger" in distinction to Nicholas "Senior", who was Nicholas-II and his son Nicholas "Junior".
+Note.
 It has been mentioned in this Journal before, but bears emphasizing again that Mary Brooks was NOT the wife of Samuel-II's brother, Nicholas-II, in spite of repeated assertions to the contrary in genealogical literature of every imaginable variety.
-Nicholas Sr.'s wife Jane is mentioned in a Louisa County deed dated 28 Nov 1776 [Book E-124], "Nicholas Gentry and wife Jane of Trinity Parish and Louisa County, deed land" [at a time when Samuel's son was in North Carolina], and Nicholas Jr. appears in deeds such as that of 26 May 1752 [Book A-462], "Edward Stringer deeds to Nicholas Gentry Jr. and wife Elizabeth [daughter of Edward Stringer], 70 acres of land on which Nicholas Gentry now lives on Gold Mine Creek."
-[On the occasion of their marriage?].
+Nicholas Sr.'s wife Jane is mentioned in his will and in a Louisa County deed dated 28 Nov 1776 [Book E-124], "Nicholas Gentry and wife Jane of Trinity Parish and Louisa County, deed land ..." [at a time when Samuel's son was in North Carolina].
 Unfortunately, once faulty information has spread, it becomes very difficult to correct.]

 Joseph Gentry